SimonBiggs/scriptedforms/README.md

 Be aware that ScriptedForms uses the [Jupyter Notebook Server security model](http://jupyter-notebook.readthedocs.io/en/stable/security.html#security-in-the-jupyter-notebook-server).
 When a user has access to the forms via the localhost web interface, should they have sufficient know how, they also have the ability to run arbitrary Python code without limitations.

 By default only users on the local machine will be able to access the Jupyter Notebook Server which means if you trust a user to run code on their own machine then allowing them to use ScriptedForms will not cause issue.
-Only override these default settings if you understand the security implications.
+Only override these default settings if you understand and accept the security implications.

 ## Quick start